SafeMoon (SAFEMOON) Price Hits $0.0000

-SafeMoon (SAFEMOON) traded up 1.2% against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on May 28th.
-One SafeMoon token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-SafeMoon has a market cap of $3.57 million and approximately $212.28 worth of SafeMoon was traded on exchanges in the last 24 hours.
-In the last week, SafeMoon has traded 0.3% lower against the U.S. dollar.
+SafeMoon (SAFEMOON) traded down 2.1% against the dollar during the one day period ending at 0:00 AM Eastern on June 1st.
+SafeMoon has a market cap of $3.56 million and approximately $0.37 worth of SafeMoon was traded on exchanges in the last day.
+Over the last seven days, SafeMoon has traded 1.3% higher against the dollar.
+One SafeMoon token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-SafeMoon launched on February 28th, 2021.
-SafeMoon’s total supply is 562,038,999,794,589 tokens and its circulating supply is 561,971,217,172,034 tokens.
+SafeMoon’s genesis date was February 28th, 2021.
+SafeMoon’s total supply is 562,038,999,794,589 tokens and its circulating supply is 561,970,995,481,643 tokens.
+The Reddit community for SafeMoon is https://reddit.com/r/safemoon and the currency’s Github account can be viewed here.
+SafeMoon’s official Twitter account is @safemoon and its Facebook page is accessible here.
 SafeMoon’s official website is safemoon.net.
-SafeMoon’s official Twitter account is @safemoon and its Facebook page is accessible here.
 The official message board for SafeMoon is safemoon.medium.com.
-The Reddit community for SafeMoon is https://reddit.com/r/safemoon and the currency’s Github account can be viewed here.

 SafeMoon protocol is a combination of RFI tokenomics and an auto-liquidity generating protocol.
 According to an article, SafeMoon plans to develop a non-fungible token (NFT) exchange, as well as charity projects and crypto educational apps.
 With SafeMoon protocol, token holders will earn more SAFEMOON depending on how many coins they have.
 This can be up to an 80% APY, which is staggering when compared to traditional interest accounts.
 SafeMoon protocol will gain value over time thanks to its coin-burning strategy, making it a deflationary digital currency.